peak-gao/code-notes/JavaScript/js-cheat-sheet-1.md

     - So, you register what you want to do once you get the data from an I/O source and the event loop will call that code when that event happens
         - This allows for the event loop to run some other code it might have on the queue while waiting for events to happen
     - That’s how you can achieve concurrency using a single process, single thread application
+- only one task/function/operation could be executed at a time
 - In JavaScript, when an event happens, the event loop will queue some code that will run in response to that event
 - At some point during the event loop, the runtime starts handling the messages on the queue, starting with the oldest one
 - Every time there’s availability to run something, it will run the next task on the queue and it will run to completion before running another task